madetech/blog/posts/pairing_remotely.md

     - Terminal - tmux
       - Pros: Highly responsive, lower bandwidth requirements.
       - Cons: Not friendly to non-Vim or emacs users
-- The new alternatives:
+- The specialised alternatives:
+  - Our requirements
+    - Must work on a regular editor like Sublime Text, (Neo)vim, Emacs, Atom, ItelliJ IDEA (pycharm et al) or Visual Studio Code.
+      - Which is why we excluded cloud based IDEs like cloud 9, codeanywhere or codeenvy.
+    - Shared terminal access to provide access to specialised testing, debugging or deployment workflows.
   - Floobits
+    - Details
+      - Free trial tier, but with pricing tiers based on the number of private workspaces.
+Workspaces are centralized storage managed by Floobits that enable collaboration.
+These workspaces have one or more projects linked to them.
+    - How it works
+      - Signup
+      - You install the extension
     - Pros:
-      - supports a lot of editors (atom, sublime text, intellj, vim and emacs)
+      - Supports a lot of editors (atom, sublime text, intellj, vim and emacs)
+      - built-in video chat
+    - Cons:
-      - terminal support
+      - Confusing UX
+      - Synchronisation story between local and remote is not clear (loss of data)
-    - Cons: requires storing of "shared" workspaces
+      - Setup per project requires importing of repo into a workspace
     - Trivia: code roulette
   - Teletype
     - How it works